Government Grants & Tax Credits

 and we navigate every application for you.

-Federal and provincial programs can cover 20–40% of your home renovation costs.
+Seven federal and provincial programs can cover 20–40% of your home renovation costs.
 The challenge is knowing which ones you qualify for, when to apply, and how to stack them.
 That's where we come in.

 Available Programs

-Programs you may qualify for
+Seven programs you may qualify for

 Federal